WELCOME TO ARGENTINA

 > EXPLORE THE 9 OTHER PLAYS FROM ARGENTINA TO ROUND OUR YOUR AROUND THE WORLD IN 80 PLAYS EXPERIENCE

-Tickets are Pay-What-You-Choose, and audiences enjoy unlimited access to the audio drama from the premiere date until June 30, 2021.
-You will receive an email on April 28 with a link to log into your account and listen to an embedded audio file through your computer or device.
-To purchase a Passport Subscription and enjoy all eight productions, CLICK HERE.
+Tickets are Pay-What-You-Choose, and audiences enjoy unlimited access to the audio drama from the premiere date until April 20, 2022.
+You will receive an email with a link to log into your account and listen to an embedded audio file through your computer or device.

 IDEAS is a deep-dive into contemporary thought and intellectual history.
 Using The Walls as a launching-off point, host Nahlah Ayed sits down with artists to discuss the cultural context to understand this Argentinian drama, and what it might have to say to our contemporary Canadian context.
 FREE